ianfhunter/ianfhunter/README.md

 - 📫 Reach me @: [LinkedIn](https://www.linkedin.com/in/ianfhunter/)
 - ⚡Ideal Job: Remote, 4-Day Week, Exploratory Software - or software I use myself

 p.s.
-I have a lot of repositories (and even more in private repos 😬) - If you're checking me out for recruitment, just ask and I can show you some applicable items
+I have a lot of repositories (and even more in private repos or other hosts😬) - If you're checking me out for recruitment, just ask and I can show you some applicable items